 Evelyn Reilly is a New York-based poet, scholar, and environmentalist.
 Her books include Styrofoam, Apocalypso and Echolocation, published by Roof Books, and Hiatus, published by Barrow Street Press.
-Her newest book of poetry, Having Broken, Are is forthcoming from BlazeVOX.
+Having Broken, Are was recently published by BlazeVOX.

 Reilly's poetry has appeared in many anthologies, among them, The Arcadia Project: Postmodernism and the Pastoral, Big Energy Poets of the Anthropocene, The &NOW AWARDS 2: The Best Innovative Writing, and Poetics for a More-than-Human World.
 Her work is also included in the Feral Atlas: The More-than-Human Anthropocene, a multimedia compendium of work by scientists, thinkers, poets and artists produced by the Stanford Digital Publishing Initiative.
 Recent essays have appeared in Jacket2, The Supposium: Thought Experiments & Poethical Play in Difficult Times, and Fractured Ecologies, and are forthcoming in The Routledge Companion to Ecopoetics and Other Influences: Essays on Feminist Avant-Garde Poetics.